Hidde Jurjus: De Graafschap (loan)

 In the 2018 season, De Graafschap loaned Jurjus for one season.
 During the winter break, he injured his hamstring, which resulted in an early season end for Jurjus.
 He ended the season with 22 appearances, and de Graafschap got relegated as well.

 Although most people won't call his first season as a loan player a success, De Graafschap expressed their wish to extend Jurjus' loan for another season.
 The following season, he played all matches.
 With 10 clean sheets, he helped De Graafschap secure the second place in the Eerste Divisie.

 KFC Uerdingen 05

 On 27 August 2020, he signed a two-year contract with the German club KFC Uerdingen 05.

 Back to De Graafschap

 Jurjus returned to De Graafschap on 4 June 2021, signing a two-year contract with his childhood club.

-FC Groningen
+Groningen

 In June 2023, Jurjus signed for recently relegated Eerste Divisie club Groningen on a two-year contract with the option for a further year.

+Volendam

+In July 2026, Jurjus committed to Volendam for three seasons.